MattHammond94/Deliveruby/recipe/takeaway_recipe.md

 _class MenuItemFormatter_
 * Formats menu instances to show as only dish name and price as concatenated strings
-* (Can use this class just as a private method within the menu class)
+* (Can use this class just as a private method within the user/customer class)

 _class DeliveryTimeText_
 * Monitors current time